Jack McCloskey

 John William McCloskey (September 19, 1925 – June 1, 2017) was an American basketball player, coach and executive.
 He served as the head coach of the Portland Trail Blazers and general manager of the Detroit Pistons and Minnesota Timberwolves.
 As general manager of the Pistons, McCloskey assembled the team that would become known as the "Bad Boys" that won NBA championships in 1989 and 1990.

-Biography

 Early life

 McCloskey was born in Mahanoy City, Pennsylvania on September 19, 1925, to Buelah and Eddie McCloskey.
 After high school, he attended the University of Pittsburgh, where he played football.
 He left school to serve in World War II as a lieutenant commanding a landing ship for the Marines.
 After the war, McCloskey attended the University of Pennsylvania where he played three varsity sports.

 Playing career

 McCloskey played one game for the Philadelphia Warriors of the NBA during the 1953 season, scoring 6 points in that game.
 McCloskey also spent time in Eastern Professional Basketball League (EPBL), including with the Sunbury Mercuries.
 He was the EPBL Most Valuable Player in 1953 and 1954, and earned four nominations to the All-EPBL First Team (1950, 1952–1954).
 McCloskey won an EPBL championship with the Pottsville Packers in 1949.